The-Silverwood-Institute/Recibase/Readme.md

 2. Recibase spins up [an recipe API][recipe-api]
 3. [The frontend][frontend] lets you browse recipes by name, ingredient and more

+There is also a separate [GitHub pages site](https://github.com/The-Silverwood-Institute/Recipe-Images/) to host images of the cooked recipes.

 ## Roadmap

 Recibase is a long term project which will grow depending on what features are useful or interesting to develop.
 The current plan is: